zeroz-code/httptoolkit-pro-patcherx/README.md

 ## How it works

 This tool simply creates a server *(at port 5067)* and acts as like a MITM proxy to intercept and download HTTP Toolkit app files ([app.httptoolkit.tech](https://app.httptoolkit.tech)) and patches the `main.js` file to enable the Pro features.
-For more information, see the [patch's source code](patch.js) or the [original patcher](index.js).
+For more information, see the [patch's source code](patch.js) or the [patcher](index.js) file.

 ***Tip**: You can also change the `PORT` environment variable to use a different port.
 For example, `PORT=8080 httptoolkit` or `PORT=8080 node . start`.*

-**Note**: This tool does not modify the original app files (except for server file to allow any origin).
+**Note**: This tool does not modify the original app files.
 It only intercepts and modifies the files in memory (and saves the modified files to cache).

 ## Requirements